turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 There are a lot of different tools you can use for this, including just plain old pen and paper.
 Just make sure you really spend time thinking about the user interactions.
 For a good overview of how to effectively wireframe a project, check out [this video](https://www.youtube.com/watch?v=e2Oynq-mOLk).

-You will need to make 8-10 wireframes for this project, which you'll review with your peers and an instructor.

 ## Project Goals and Requirements

 1. Use the technology you've been working with over the course of the module to